theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/metadata-access-via-http.md

 ### About
 Xtract Universal offers a Web API which allows querying different meta information from Xtract Universal through a web call.
-An extraction's metadata is exposed through this Web API.
-The following describes what metadata is exposed and what URLs to call to retrieve that data.
+The following section contains information about the available metadata and the URLs to retrieve that data.

 ### Metadata of an extraction